be-bold/terraform-aws-account-lookup/modules/filter/README.md

 There are two different filters that you can set: `include` and `exclude`.
 The `include` filter will pick entries from the `input` that match and passes this subset to the `exclude` filter.
 The `exclude` filter removes matching entries to further narrow down the result.
-If you configured `group_by_tag` then these remaining entries will be grouped and finally be available on the `search_result`.
+If you configured `group_by_tag` then these remaining entries will be grouped and finally be available on the `result`.

 Both `include`and `exclude` filter as well as `group_by_tag` are **optional**.
 So you are free to use only one filter or only group entries or configure any combination of these three options.